5 Things to Know When Buying a Furnace

 Current Furnace Assessment

-Because every home is different, there should be an assessment on the layout of your house and your current ductwork before you get a quote for a new furnace.
+Because every home is different, there should be an assessment of the layout of your house and your current ductwork before you get a quote for a new furnace.
 When the heat in your house isn't consistent from room to room, you might have a ducting problem and the ductwork may need to be expanded, repaired, or restructured.
 This is also a good time to share any comfort concerns you may have with how your furnace has performed in the past.

 A furnace that is too small won't be able to keep your house comfortable in the winter.
 A furnace that is too big will cycle on and off more often, causing system components to break down faster.
-In general, an improperly sized system will cause a significant waste in energy, so make sure that your HVAC system is sized properly for your home.
+In general, an improperly sized system will cause a significant waste of energy, so make sure that your HVAC system is sized properly for your home.

-The furnace industry has a rating system that measures the efficiency of a furnace by the percentage of fuel that is successfully used during operation.
+The furnace industry has a rating system that measures the efficiency of a furnace by the percentage of fuel that is successfully used during the operation.
 The higher the percentage, the more efficient that particular furnace is.
 This translates into fewer emissions being generated, which makes it more environmentally friendly.
 Some new furnace models have a percentage into the high 90s.

 Should you get a furnace that costs less but is also less efficient (meaning you will pay more for utilities), or should you spend more on the furnace initially and recoup the money you spent in the saved energy bills you will be paying in the future?
 Your comfort expert from Logan A/C & Heat Services will be able to show you their best recommendations to find the most suitable heating system for your home and for your budget.